kckarnige/saturnNX/plans.md

 - [X] Convert the Batch file into a seemless EXE file **SUCCESSFUL**

 ## Plans
-- Overhaul the UI and functionality to boost load times and add more features **(Began: 10/17/2020 - Completed: STILL IN DEVELOPMENT!
+- Overhaul the UI and functionality to boost load times and add more efficiency **(Began: 10/17/2020 - Completed: STILL IN DEVELOPMENT!
 75% Done)**